mattwoodco/mvp/packages/auth/README.md

-# @money/auth
+# @mvp/auth

-Authentication package using Better Auth for the Money monorepo.
+Authentication package using Better Auth for the mvp monorepo.

 ## Features